msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Transformations

-A vector is basically an $nx1$ matrix, if represented as a **column vector** (i.e., components appear in the same column); hence, it can be multiplied by an $mxn$ matrix ($M\vec{v}$).
+A vector is basically an _nx1_ matrix, if represented as a **column vector** (i.e., components appear in the same column); hence, it can be multiplied by an _mxn_ matrix ($M\vec{v}$).
 Through matrix multiplication, a vector can be transformed into another vector.
 We use matrices for transforming vectors, because they allow us to combine multiple transformations into a single matrix, which we'll see later on.

 > GPUs are very good at multiplying thousands of matrices in parallel.

-An **identity matrix** is an $nxn$ matrix that has $1s$ on its **main diagonal** (from top-left to bottom-right) and $0s$ elsewhere.
+An **identity matrix** is an _nxn_ matrix that has _1s_ on its **main diagonal** (from top-left to bottom-right) and _0s_ elsewhere.
 When you multiply any compatible matrix or vector with it, you get the original matrix or vector back.
 So, it's essentially a **no transform**.

 $$
 IA = \begin{bmatrix}